ssung1/ubipong-rating-api/README.md

 ## Tournament Organization

 - Tournament (eg. Atlanta Giant Round Robin)

   - Event (eg. Prelim Group 1)

-  *An event is mapped to a "tournamentId" on challonge.com*
+    *An event is mapped to a "tournament" on challonge.com*

     *An event is represented by `List<MatchWrapper>`*

     - Round (eg. Round of 16)

       For single elimination, each round is defined by the number of players in that round.

-  For round robin, the nth round is roughly the nth match of a single playerId, but it is not as important to divide round robin into rounds.
+    - Round Robin Group

+      For round robin, the players are divided into groups.
+Challonge.com does not have support for this, so we need to simulate each group as one "tournament" on challonge.com.

       - Match

 ## Deploying to Heroku